Luis Fortuño: Constitutional amendments

 On 19 August 2012, voters rejected two constitutional amendments proposed by the governor and submitted by two-thirds of the Legislature for a referendum.
 The first amendment would have reduced the size of the Senate from 27 to 17 members and of the House of Representatives from 51 to 39 members.
 While the governor's main opponent, PDP gubernatorial candidate, Senator Alejandro García Padilla supported the amendments, most PDP voters did not follow his lead and contributed to the defeat of both amendments, which was also opposed by the Puerto Rican Independence Party and three minor parties.

 Post-gubernatorial life

 On 9 January 2013, Fortuño presented his resignation to the presidency of the New Progressive Party, and accepted the party directorate's request that he serve as the acting president until 3 February, when Pierluisi was selected to succeed Fortuño.

-Fortuño and former first lady Lucé Vela moved to Washington, D.C., in early 2013. where he is a partner with the Steptoe & Johnson law firm in its Corporate, Securities & Finance Group and the Government Affairs and Public Policy Group.
+Fortuño moved to Washington, D.C., in early 2013. and joined as a partner the Steptoe & Johnson law firm in its Corporate, Securities & Finance Group and the Government Affairs and Public Policy Group.
 He is also involved in Steptoe's Latin American practice.
+In February 2024 he moved to Reed Smith LLP, where he is a partner at the firm's Global Regulatory Enforcement Practice Group.

 Fortuno is a frequent speaker in forums related to business and conservative causes.

+After the attack on the US Capitol on January 6th, 2021, he, along with 30 other former Republican members of Congress, called on their former colleagues to pass articles of impeachment against President Trump.

+He supported libertarian candidate Javier Milei in 2023 Argentine general election.